 - The need to repent from sin (vs. 1b).
-Not a complete victory over sin but the understanding that one's attitude towards sin is that when we recognize it in our lives we begin the process of repenting from it (not justifying it, playing with it, hiding it, ignoring it) - we hate sin and want to eliminate it.
+Not a complete victory over sin, but the understanding that one's attitude towards sin is that when it is recognized in our lives we begin the process of repenting from it (not justifying it, playing with it, hiding it, or ignoring it).
+We hate sin and want to eliminate it.

-- The necessity of faith and trust in God as a basic attitude of our lives as we face each day (vs. 1c).
+- The necessity of faith and trust in God as we face each day (vs. 1c).

-- Christian doctrines relating to baptism (reference washings because Jesus related to it as this), various reasons to lay on hands, and the teachings concerning the end of the world and Jesus' return - (vs. 2).
+- Christian doctrines relating to baptism (although the author references "washings" because Jesus related to it in this way), various reasons to lay on hands, and the teachings concerning the end of the world and Jesus' return (vs. 2).

-All things that they needed to know in order to become Christians and understand what they were going towards.
-These are teachings that need to be repeated over and over in order to build a good base and the writer says that he's willing to review these if necessary and time permits (vs. 3).
+These were all things that they needed to know in order to become Christians and understand what they were going towards.
+They were also teachings that needed repeating in order to build a good base, and the writer says that he was willing to review these if necessary and if time permitted (vs. 3).

 Immaturity is not a sin.
-It's not a bad thing or something to be ashamed of.
-It's the beginning point of Christianity and is a necessary stage in our development.
-The danger is being stuck there too long.
+It is not a bad thing or something to be ashamed of.
+It is the beginning point of Christianity and is a necessary stage in our development.
+The danger is being stuck there for too long.
 Learning but not fully believing.
 Knowing about sin but not dealing with it, and so on.
-In the next verses he explains that the danger in being stalled too long is that one grows cold, unbelieving and ultimately falls away.
+In the next verses he explains that the danger of being stalled too long at this stage is that the immature Christian will lose what little weak faith he has and eventually fall away.

 Dangers of Immaturity